ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Used for the same purpose as `max_block_size`, but it sets the recommended block size in bytes by adapting it to the number of rows in the block.
 However, the block size cannot be more than `max_block_size` rows.
 By default: 1,000,000.
+It works when reading from MergeTree engines and reading contents from row input formats.

+## preferred_max_column_in_block_size_bytes {#preferred-max-column-in-block-size_bytes}

+Limit on max column size in block while reading.
+Helps to decrease cache misses count.
+Should be close to L2 cache size.
+However, the column size in block cannot be more than `max_block_size` rows.
-It only works when reading from MergeTree engines.
+By default: 0 - Disabled.
+It works when reading from MergeTree engines and reading contents from row input formats.

 ## max_concurrent_queries_for_user {#max-concurrent-queries-for-user}